Do you need to eat fruits and vegetables?

 Nutrition, Metabolism and Cardiovascular Diseases 2016: Increasing fruit and vegetable intake has no effect on retinal vessel caliber in adults at high risk of developing cardiovascular disease [moderate evidence] ↩

-International Journal of Epidemiology 2017: Fruit and vegetable intake and the risk of cardiovascular disease, total cancer and all-cause mortality-a systematic review and dose-response meta-analysis of prospective studies [weak statistical correlation; likely random and false] ↩
+International Journal of Epidemiology 2017: Fruit and vegetable intake and the risk of cardiovascular disease, total cancer and all-cause mortality-a systematic review and dose-response meta-analysis of prospective studies [weak statistical correlation; very weak evidence] ↩

 European Journal of Nutrition 2018: Effect of increasing fruit and vegetable intake by dietary intervention on nutritional biomarkers and attitudes to dietary change: a randomised trial [moderate evidence]